 In the MI industry, a "book" is a group of loans that an MI company insures in a particular period, normally a calendar year.
-We set premiums at the time a policy is issued based on our expectations regarding likely performance over the term of coverage.
-The policies we write are guaranteed renewable contracts at the policyholder's option on a single, annual or monthly premium basis.
+We set premiums at the time a policy is issued based on our filed rates and rating rules.
+The policies we issue are guaranteed renewable contracts at the policyholder's option.
+Premiums may be paid to us on a single, annual or monthly premium basis.
 We generally have no ability to re-underwrite or reprice these contracts.
-Premiums written on a single premium basis and an annual premium basis are initially deferred as unearned premium reserve and earned over the policy term commencing in the month coverage begins.
-Premiums written on policies covering more than one year are amortized over the policy life in accordance with the expiration of risk which is the anticipated claim payment pattern based on industry experience.
+Premiums written on a single premium basis and an annual premium basis are initially deferred as unearned premium reserve and earned over the policy's expected life commencing in the month coverage is effective.
+Premiums written on policies covering more than one year are amortized over the policy's expected life in accordance with the expiration of risk, which is the anticipated claim payment pattern based on industry experience.
 Premiums written on annual policies are earned on a monthly pro rata basis.
 Premiums written on monthly policies are earned as coverage is provided.
 Premiums written on pool transactions are earned over the period that coverage is provided.
-Upon cancellation of a policy, all premium that is non-refundable is immediately earned.
-Any refundable premium is returned to the policyholder.
-Premiums returned to policyholders are recorded as a reduction of written and earned premiums in the current period, which affects premiums written and earned in those periods.
+Upon cancellation of a policy, all premium that is non-refundable is immediately earned, and any refundable premium is returned to the policyholder.
+Premiums returned to policyholders are recorded as a reduction of written and earned premiums in the current period.
+The actual return of premium for all periods affects premiums written and earned in those periods.

-Reserve for Claims and Claim Adjustment Expenses
+Reserve for Claims and Claims Expenses

-We wrote our first MI policy in April 2013.
-We do not anticipate a material level of claims (relative to written premiums or stockholder equity) in the first few years of our operations.
-Our practice is to establish claim reserves only for loans in default.
+Consistent with industry accounting practices, for purposes of establishing claim reserves, we adhere to the general claim reserving principles contained in ASC 944, Financial Services - Insurance (ASC 944), even though that standard expressly excludes mortgage insurance from its guidance.
+Consistent with our industry, we do not establish claim reserves for anticipated future claims on insured loans that are not currently in default.
 We do not consider a loan to be in default for claim reserve purposes until we receive notice from the servicer that a borrower has failed to make two consecutive regularly scheduled payments and is at least sixty days in default.
 Default is defined in our Master Policy as the failure by a borrower to pay when due an amount equal to the scheduled mortgage payment due under the terms of a loan or the failure by a borrower to pay all amounts due under a loan after the exercise of the due on sale clause of such loan.
 In addition to reserves on reported defaults, we establish IBNR reserves for estimated claims incurred on loans that have been in default for at least sixty days that have not yet been reported to us by the servicers.